AbdulHadi806/AbdulHadi806/README.md

 - 📫 How to reach me abdul.806@yahoo.com...

 <!---
-AbdulHadi806/AbdulHadi806 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.
-You can click the Preview link to take a look at your changes.
+AbdulHadi806/AbdulHadi806 is a HTML/CSS, Js, React developer.
+He is currently working at IPLEX as an Intern for the past +4 months.
+He is fast and pashinate and he loves to learn more.
 --->